mircealungu/mircea/thoughtstream.md

 **

-"ever tried, ever failed. no matter... try again, fail again...". time for a re.starting of the no-added-sugars no-gluten diet. i think i feel my joints a bit painful after a few weeks of exceptions culminating in a day of anti-diet.
+"ever tried, ever failed. no matter... try again, fail again...". it.s time for a re.committment to the no-added-sugars no-gluten diet. i think i can feel my joints a bit more painful after a few weeks of exceptions that culminated with an anti-diet day.

 **May 30**